adeshazer123/pymodaq_plugins_zaber/README.rst

 Actuators
 +++++++++
 * All motors using the Zaber Motion Library.
-Rotations and translations should be both supported
+Rotations and translations should be both supported (units should adapt to the actuator type), but I only tested translation stages so far.

 Installation notes
 ==================